anonymaew/slug/README.md

 2. [UCSC Dining Menu](https://slug.napatsc.com/dining): Quick menu lookup for all UCSC dining halls.
    - Quick lookup between all dining halls.
    - Allergen filter for those with allergies.
-   - (implementing) Look up for menu ahead of time, or in the past!
+   - Look up for menu ahead of time, or in the past!

 ### Why